TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_trigger_based_nc_examples.md

 </tr>
 <tr>
         <td></td>
         <td>2.
-Set High Threshold to 3500 and low threshold to 2500 (low and high threshold value should be configured based on raw data resolution for 16 OSR) </td>
+Set High Threshold to 3500 and low threshold to 2500 (low and high threshold values should be configured based on raw data resolution for 16 OSR) </td>
         <td></td>
 </tr>